likejazz/mod-url-replace/README.md

 </Directory>
 ```

-You should not edit original urls.
+You SHOULD NOT edit original urls.

 ## Output